abpuccini/maternal-mortality-project/README.md

+# <center> <h1>Maternal Mortality: US and Global Perspectives & Using Machine Learning to Predict Risk 1</h1> </center>

-# Maternal Mortality: US and Global Perspectives & Using Machine Learning to Predict Risk
+Maternal Mortality: US and Global Perspectives & Using Machine Learning to Predict Risk

 ## Table of Contents